McGill Shoulder Rogers Pass: Stiff Slabs and Bare Ice

 man looking at tall tree on mcgill shoulder in rogers pass

 Cedrik, skinning through some big BC trees.
 Where are the trees?
 Too much snow!
-Photo: Beyond Our Peak
+Photo: The Uptrack

 Climbing the McGill Shoulder in Rogers Pass is no joke.
 It’s a long ascent with a constantly steep incline through an endless forest.
 At treeline, we eventually passed a couple of quiet European skiers, judging from their foreign gear.
 We leapfrogged each other until they dropped into the McGill main SE chutes after triggering a meter-wide wind slab nearby.
 This fact didn’t alarm us since it was an isolated event, that can be avoided with careful route-finding and a good dose of experience.
 We pushed on, climbing the narrowing ridge ahead.